 The registrar’s affidavit offered for the truth of its contents is hearsay because it was prepared out of court.
 Because the affidavit is based on data derived from other sources (the tribal registration records), which is offered also for its truth, the affidavit is double hearsay.
 OEC 805 requires that both the affidavit and the statements in the tribal registration record qualify under an exception to the hearsay rule.
 On this record, there is no showing that the registrar’s affidavit meets a hearsay exception.

-[12] In Mississippi Choctaw Indian Band v.
-Holyfield, supra, the Supreme Court of the United States, faced with a similar passage of time, stated:
+In Mississippi Choctaw Indian Band v.
+Holy field, supra, the Supreme Court of the United States, faced with a similar passage of time, stated:

-"We are not unaware that over three years have passed since the twin babies were born an placed in the [adoptive] home * * *.
-Three years' development of family ties cannot be undone, and a separation at this point would doubtless cause considerable pain.
+“We are not unaware that over three years have passed since the twin babies were born and placed in the [adoptive] home * * *.
+Three years’ development of family ties cannot be undone, and a separation at this point would doubtless cause considerable pain.